Default view

 – Eating, drinking and smoking at the practicals is forbidden.

-– Accidents at the practicals have to be reported to the teacher at the practicals.
+– Accidents at the practicals must be reported immediately to the teacher.

-– Pets are not allowed at the laboratory practicals.
+– Pets are not allowed to enter the Department’s building; please do not take them to the practicals.

-– In case of pregnancy (certified by an official note from your Ob/gyn and the Student’s Secretariat), attendance at the laboratory practical is not allowed; the laboratory practical must be completed online.
-Please, inform the Department in an email sent to virology@univet.hu.
+– In case of pregnancy (certified by an official note from your OB/GYN and the Student’s Secretariat), personal attendance at the laboratory practical is not allowed; the laboratory practical must be completed online.
+Please inform the Department in an email sent to virology@univet.hu.

 – In case of chronic disease, long-term hospital treatment or study abroad, the Department must be informed in advance, forwarding a medical certificate or a certificate issued by the Student’s Secretariat in an email sent to virology@univet.hu.

-– Because of safety reasons, the maximum number of students allowed to enter the practical room is 16.
-Group change is not acceptable after the 1st practical; therefore, please sign up in Neptun to that practical group where you can complete all 5 practicals.
+– Because of safety reasons, the maximum number of students allowed to enter the practical room is 18.
+Group change is not acceptable after the 1st practical; therefore, please sign up in Neptun for a practical group with a schedule enabling you to complete all 5 practicals with the same group.

 Lectures

-• In the 2nd semester of the 2022/2023 academic year, the theoretical lecture topics (table 3.) are disseminated to “lecture” and “plenary” dates in the following timetable pattern:
+• In the 2nd semester of the 2023/2024 academic year, the theoretical lecture topics (page 6.) are disseminated to “lecture” and, starting from semester week 4, also to “plenary” dates in the following timetable pattern:

 date venue student groups